5 Addictive French Films You Can Stream Right Now

 This film is based on the true story of Elle magazine editor Jean-Dominique Bauby, paralysed by a stroke back in 1995.
 Bauby's scope of communication narrowed to only being able to blink his left eye, though with a patient assistant holding up an alphabet that he blinked at individual letters of, he was able to write a book!

 What is great from a language learning perspective about this film is that it is told in the first person, so the language is automatically put in your voice, meaning you can feel how it should be said.
 It's also a surprisingly upbeat and positive film despite the subject content, which seems like a great way to brush up on a language!

 Yes, there is a recommendation on here that you might have already watched!
-Amélie is a great choice of film if you are newer to learning French or just want an 'easy' watch to freshen up what you already know.
+Amélie is a great choice of a film if you are newer to learning French or just want an "easy" watch to freshen up what you already know.